 A neophyte chain called Simit + Smith has introduced a new sort of bagel to the Upper West Side.
 In Turkey, it's known as a simit, but there are a half-dozen other names for it in the Middle East, Greece, Romania, and the Balkans.
 But will New Yorkers accept a new breakfast pastry that looks something like a bagel, but doesn't taste much like one?

-The bread rings - which come in three varieties, original sesame, whole-wheat sesame, and whole grain - are manufactured in a Cliffside, NJ factory, and the budding chain has plans for opening as many as 20 retail stores in the next year.
+The bread rings -- which come in original sesame, whole-wheat sesame, and whole grain -- are manufactured in a Cliffside, New Jersey, factory, and the budding chain has plans for opening as many as 20 retail stores in the next year.
 Note that this pastry has long been available in Middle Eastern groceries and bakeries on Brooklyn's Atlantic Avenue and Bay Ridge, and in Astoria in Queens.

 Just down the street from a kosher bagel bakery on West 72nd between Broadway and Amsterdam, Simit + Smith will deliver your simit plain, with butter, with cream cheese (really, more like feta), or with olive paste and kasseri cheese.
 The same pastry is also available in an elongated roll format, on which the chain makes sandwiches.